charlesmchen/WeView2/README.md

 * WeView2 draws on the concepts and vocabulary used by HTML and CSS layout (ie. margins, spacing, alignment, etc.).
 * WeView2 takes advantage of ARC and blocks and requires a minimum of iOS 5.
 * WeView2 is available under a permissive license (see below).
+* WeView2 is available under a permissive license (see below).

 ## Design philosophy